Tuvalu: Parliamentary democracy

 The Constitution of Tuvalu states that it is "the supreme law of Tuvalu" and that "all other laws shall be interpreted and applied subject to this Constitution"; it sets out the Principles of the Bill of Rights and the Protection of the Fundamental Rights and Freedoms.
 On 5 September 2023, Tuvalu's parliament passed the Constitution of Tuvalu Act 2023, with the changes to the constitution came into effect on 1 October 2023.

 Tuvalu is a parliamentary democracy and Commonwealth realm with Charles III as King of Tuvalu.
 Since the King resides in the United Kingdom, he is represented in Tuvalu by a governor general, whom he appoints upon the advice of the prime minister of Tuvalu.
-Referendums were carried out in 1986 and 2008 seeking to abolish the monarchy and establish a republic, but on both occasions the monarchy was retained.
+A referendum in 2008 sought to abolish the monarchy and establish a republic, but the monarchy was retained.

 From 1974 (the creation of the British colony of Tuvalu) until independence, the legislative body of Tuvalu was called the House of the Assembly or Fale I Fono.
 Following independence in October 1978, the House of the Assembly was renamed the Parliament of Tuvalu or Palamene o Tuvalu.
 The place at which the parliament sits is called the Vaiaku maneapa.
 The maneapa on each island is an open meeting place where the chiefs and elders deliberate and make decisions.

 The unicameral Parliament has 16 members, with elections held every four years.
 The members of parliament select the Prime Minister (who is the head of government) and the Speaker of Parliament.
 The ministers that form the Cabinet are appointed by the Governor General on the advice of the Prime Minister.
 There are no formal political parties; election campaigns are largely based on personal/family ties and reputations.

 The 2023 amendments to the Constitution recognise the Falekaupule as the traditional governing authorities of the islands of Tuvalu.

 The Tuvalu National Library and Archives holds "vital documentation on the cultural, social and political heritage of Tuvalu", including surviving records from the colonial administration, as well as Tuvalu government archives.

 Tuvalu is a state party to the following human rights treaties: the Convention on the Rights of the Child (CRC); the Convention on the Elimination of all forms of Discrimination Against Women (CEDAW) and; the Convention on the Rights of Persons with Disabilities (CRPD).
 Tuvalu has commitments to ensuring human rights are respected under the Universal Periodic Review (UPR) and the Sustainable Development Goals (SDGs).

 The national strategy plan Te Kete – National Strategy for Sustainable Development 2021–2030 sets out the development agenda of the Government of Tuvalu, which followed on from Te Kakeega III – National Strategy for Sustainable Development-2016-2020 (TK III).
 The areas of development in these strategic plans include education; climate change; environment; migration and urbanisation.

 The Tuvalu National Council for Women acts as an umbrella organisation for non-governmental women's rights groups throughout the country and works closely with the government.